 Response: The congruent replies of the counselors allow the client to see how their behavior impacts another human being.
 How they are being addressed.

 The counselor’s attention is always on the client’s needs, which include the desire to be accepted, the need for empathy, and the need for genuineness in the counselor.
 Recognizing this, counselors are frequently careful about being congruent, wanting to ensure that they are replying to their client rather than the impulse to ‘sound off.’
 When the counselor uses congruence correctly, it is as follows:

-- Responding to sensations that are directly related to the client experience;
+- Responding to sensations that are directly related to the client’s experience

-- They are detecting persistent feelings in themselves and discussing them with the client.
+- They are detecting persistent feelings in themselves and discuss them with the client.